sophilabs-forks/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

     * Content: {"user_message": "User not found"}
     * Reason: No user exists with the provided email address.

+    * Code: 409
+    * Content: ["user_message": "The email test@example.com is already in user"}
+    * Reason: The email that you're trying to set, already exist for other user.

+    * Code: 409
+    * Content: ["user_message": "Invalid email format"}
+    * Reason: Error in the email format.

 * Example call:
 ```
 POST /appsembler_api/v0/accounts/connect